 🗄️ NAS/RAID Support Works with some NAS systems and simple RAID setups (RAID 0, 1).
 Limited support for complex RAID (no native RAID 5 or 6 handling)

-💿 Disk Image Creation/Scanning No option to create disk images or scan existing image files
+💿 Disk Image Creation/Scanning Can create disk images / scan image files

 🧠 Scan Modes Quick Scan + Deep Scan